Guide to Business in Spain logo

 4. To design specific measures to train workers in the coal mining industry and maintain aid that helps to cover the exceptional costs linked to closure set forth in EU legislation.

-The Framework Agreement instruments the following principal lines:
+Against this backdrop, the Framework Agreement instruments the following principal lines:

 1. Aid for exceptional costs incurred by coal businesses: